 Retained Primitive Reflexes: The Key Clinic's Ultimate Guide

-At The Key Clinic, we offer Neurodevelopmental programmes that mature the nervous system by integrating ‘retained reflexes’ in children and adults that should have fulfilled their developmental role and disappeared long ago.
+At The Key Clinic, we investigate whether your child’s primitive reflexes have been retained and are causing difficulties in functioning.
+Primitive reflexes should have fulfilled their developmental role and disappeared long ago but even though childhood developmental milestones may have been met, the early childhood reflexes may still be retained.
+We offer Neurodevelopmental programmes that mature the nervous system through primitive reflex integration.
 Today we are answering the most common question that parents ask us: what are ‘retained reflexes’ and what do they do?

 What are Retained Primitive Reflexes?

-Primitive reflexes are repetitive, automatic movements that provide the foundation for all motor coordination skills and we ALL have them in our early life.
+Primitive reflexes are repetitive, automatic movements that provide the foundation for all motor coordination skills developed in childhood and we ALL have them in our early life.
+They can be termed “infant reflexes” or “early childhood reflexes”.
 Primitive reflexes are essential during infancy to develop head control, muscle tone, sensory integration and visual development.
 Integration of these reflexes is necessary for a child's development of spontaneous postural movement and proper visual-motor development.

 However, these reflexes should not be present past very early childhood.
-When they are still present beyond this stage, retained reflexes can act as ‘blockages’ to further development.
+When they are still present beyond this stage, retained reflexes can act as ‘blockages’ to further development and fuel reflex retention symptoms.
 The obstacles they create manifest as everything from handwriting difficulty to a lack of balance or ‘clumsiness’.

-This guide will take you through the most common retained primitive reflexes, explain what they are and list the indicators associated with them.
+This guide will take you through the most common retained primitive reflexes, explain what they are and list the symptoms associated with them.

 What is a Retained Moro Reflex?

-The Moro reflex serves as a baby’s primitive fight or flight reaction.
-It is usually inhibited by around 4 months of post-natal life and replaced by an adult “startle” reflex.
-When the Moro reflex is retained in an older child it becomes an automatic uncontrollable overreaction to any type of stimulus, therefore overriding the higher decision making centre of the brain.
-Retention of the Moro reflex can present the following challenges: hyperactivity, extreme sensitivity to sudden movement, noise or light, sleeping problems, impulsive behaviours, inappropriate behavioural responses, food sensitivities, emotional and social immaturity, poor adaptation skills.
+The Moro reflex serves as a baby’s primitive fight-or-flight reaction.
+It is usually inhibited by around 4 months after birth and replaced by an adult startle reflex.
+When the Moro reflex is retained in an older child it becomes an automatic uncontrollable overreaction to any type of stimulus, therefore overriding the higher decision-making centre of the brain.
+Retention of the Moro reflex can present the following challenges: hyperactivity, extreme sensitivity to sudden movement or noise or light, sleeping problems, impulsive behaviours, inappropriate behavioural responses, food sensitivities, emotional and social immaturity, difficulty with change, and obsessional behaviours.

 Retained Moro Reflex Symptoms: